Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 1. Catamaran Cruise

-We booked a small group sunset tour.
+Jake and I booked a small group sunset tour.
 I strongly recommend the sunset option over the afternoon cruise.
-Watching the sunset from the water without the crowds was really special.
+Watching the sun set from the water without the crowds was incredibly special.

-When researching companies, make sure to look at the maximum number of people.
+When researching companies, be sure to look at the maximum number of people.
 We saw some catamarans that were packed with thirty or more people.
-We had a small group of twelve, though I think our specific tour had a maximum of eighteen.
+We had a small group of 12, though our specific tour had a maximum of 18.

-The tour was seemless start to finish.
-We were picked up by our hotel, provided a full Greek meal with unlimited alcoholic and non-alcoholic refreshments, and dropped back off by our hotel.
+The tour was seamless from start to finish.
+We were picked up and dropped off at our hotel and provided a full Greek meal with unlimited alcoholic and non-alcoholic refreshments.

 If you splurge on one activity while in Santorini, this should be it.